NicolasBernardBoyer/Raytracer/README.md

 This was a project created in my fourth semester as part of a Computer Graphics Project.
 It needs to be run on a specific docker image to function correctly.

+The programs takes in a json file containing information about the output and creates a ppm image with characteristics corresponding to those in the json file.

 Use the docker image found in the following link, and follow the instructions: https://github.com/tiperiu/COMP371_dockerimage